StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

     type: tip

 - **Regex Support**: Enables direct regex matching within conditional expressions, eliminating the need for external tools like `grep`.
-- **String Comparison**: Offers a more consistent and reliable approach to string comparison, especially when dealing with variables containing spaces or special characters.
+- **String Comparison**: Provides a consistent and reliable method for string comparison, especially when dealing with variables containing spaces or special characters.
-- **Compound Conditions**: Allows combining multiple conditions within a single `[[ ... ]]` block, simplifying logic and improving readability.
+- **Compound Conditions**: Allows multiple conditions to be combined within a single `[[ ... ]]` block, simplifying logic and improving readability.
-- **Safety**: Prevents word splitting and globbing on variables, reducing the risk of unexpected behavior or security vulnerabilities.
+- **Safety**: Prevents [word splitting](https://mywiki.wooledge.org/WordSplitting) and [globbing](https://mywiki.wooledge.org/glob) on variables, reducing the risk of unexpected behavior.

 ///